Gardner-BinfLab/ncVarDB/README.md

 Mutation_position: The genomic position of the variant (intronic, 5utr, 3utr, ncRNA)

-AveHet: The average heterozygosity across all populations of the variant

-AveHetSE: The average heterozygosity standard error across all populations of the variant
+MAF: The frequency of the minor allele (Alt)

 X_ref: Any ID’s from other databases e.g. dbSNP [REF] ClinVar [REF], OMIM [REF], Literature